 Duration and Timeframe

-The duration and timeframe for setting up an LPA versus a Deputyship also differ significantly.
-An LPA can be established relatively quickly, whereas a Deputyship involves a more lengthy court process.
+The duration and timeframe for setting up an LPA versus obtaining a Deputyship Order differ significantly.
+An LPA can typically be registered within 8 to 10 weeks, whereas a Deputyship application can take 6 to 12 months or even longer if there are complications or objections.

 Complexity of Processes